By Eno Edet

 Something Out Of Nothing

 To say money was tight for the new immigrants is an understatement.
-In 1888 everything below 14th street was known as the slums, and people tried their best not to go down here.
-Developers were not fighting to buy up properties; they were literally running the other way.
+In 1888, everything below 14th Street was known as the slums, and people tried their best not to go down there.
+Developers weren’t fighting to buy up properties—they were literally running the other way.

 Katz’s Deli Is Born

-No trip to the Lower East Side would be complete without a trip to Katz’s Deli.
-Yes, it’s well-known to tourists and likely listed in your guidebook; however, even those wanting to avoid touristy sites should note it’s beloved by locals.
+No trip to the Lower East Side would be complete without a stop at Katz’s Deli.
+Yes, it’s well-known to tourists and probably listed in your guidebook; however, even those trying to avoid touristy sites should know it’s beloved by locals.

 And for good reason.

-This 128-year old establishment is a direct reflection of the essence of the neighborhood.
-And in a neighborhood where businesses leave before your coffee turns cold, that’s saying something.
+This 128-year-old establishment is a direct reflection of the neighborhood’s essence.
+And in a place where businesses disappear before your coffee gets cold, that’s saying something.

 The Neighborhood Katz’s Deli

 During its early years, the deli was a party in itself.
-Located in the heart of the Yiddish theater district, actors, musicians, dancers would come hang out there after their performances.
-In a matter of decades, the Jewish culture changed the way American’s viewed art, theatre, music and food.
-The Lower East Side had invaded pop culture.
-And through it all, Katz’s Deli has been supplying the meals.
+Located in the heart of the Yiddish theater district, actors, musicians, and dancers would hang out there after performances.

-The fact that it is still family-owned is likely the reason the food is so good.
+The fact that it’s still family-owned is probably why the food is so good.

 Keeping It In The Family

-Katz’s Deli is not the only family-owned deli in the neighborhood with a rich tradition.
-In 1905, Polish immigrant Joel Russ carried mushrooms on his shoulders as appetizers until he had enough money to buy a pushcart.
-From that pushcart, he opened up a shop with his wife and three girls.
-Today, Russ and Daughters is still satisfying the taste buds of the Lower East Side.
+Katz’s Deli isn’t the only family-owned spot in the area with a rich tradition.
+In 1905, Polish immigrant Joel Russ started out selling mushrooms as appetizers—carrying them on his shoulders—until he could afford a pushcart.
+From there, he opened a shop with his wife and three daughters.
+Today, Russ and Daughters is still satisfying Lower East Side taste buds.

-For me personally, though, everything always goes back to Katz’s.
+For me, though, everything always goes back to Katz’s.

 What Else Can I Say?

-By now, Katz’s Deli is mentioned so many times in pop culture, and you can add this piece to the list.
-But give me some credit; I didn’t mention When Harry Met Sally once.
+By now, Katz’s Deli has been mentioned so many times in pop culture—and you can add this piece to the list.
+But hey, give me some credit: I didn’t mention When Harry Met Sally once.

-After digging into your pastrami sandwich, burn off the calories and take in beautiful views with a walk over the Williamsburg Bridge nearby!
+Pro tip: After digging into your pastrami sandwich, burn off the calories and enjoy the views with a walk over the Williamsburg Bridge nearby!